Click on one of the links above or on one of the green symbols on the map below to go to information about that particular facility.

 Originally constructed between 1950 and 1954, the Klickitat Hatchery was funded under the federal Mitchell Act of 1938 as mitigation for effects of hydropower development and operation.
 It is the centerpiece of artificial propagation activities in the Klickitat subbasin, and is used at least in part to rear and release spring and fall Chinook and coho salmon.
 In addition, steelhead smolts are released annually directly into the lower Klickitat at several locations downstream of the Klickitat Hatchery.
 On June 2, 2003, a Memorandum of Understanding (MOU) was completed that describes the operational responsibility of the Klickitat Hatchery and the Lyle Falls and Castile Falls fishways between the WDFW and the Confederated Tribes and Bands of the Yakama Nation (YN).
 In May of 2006, the Yakama Nation officially assumed responsibility for the operation of the Klickitat Hatchery.

-Proposed changes to the existing artificial production program that meet Hatchery Scientific Review Group reform criteria will be found in the final Klickitat River Anadromous Fishery Master Plan (to be updated soon; link to 2008 draft below).
+Proposed changes to the Spring Chinook artificial production program that meet Hatchery Scientific Review Group reform criteria can be found in the Klickitat River Spring Chinook Anadromous Fishery Master Plan (link to 2018 draft, below).
 This draft master plan is currently in Step II of the NPCC 3-Step review process for major artificial production initiatives.

-Draft Klickitat River Anadromous Fishery Master Plan (March 2008)
+Klickitat River Spring Chinook Anadromous Fishery Master Plan

-Spring Chinook Hatchery Genetic Management Plan (HGMP) (updated July 2011)
+Appendix A Spring Chinook Hatchery Genetic Management Plan

 Castile Falls Fishway

-Castile Falls #4Castile Falls, a severe natural obstruction in the upper Klickitat River gorge consisting of multiple cascades and waterfalls, was an historic impediment to the upstream migration of the majority of anadromous fish into the upper Klickitat watershed.
-More recent measurement indicate Castile Falls are a series of eleven natural falls with a vertical drop of 108 feet over 0.67 miles.
+Castile Falls #4Castile Falls, a severe natural obstruction in the upper Klickitat River gorge (RM 64) consisting of multiple cascades and waterfalls, was an historic impediment to the upstream migration of the majority of anadromous fish into the upper Klickitat watershed.
+Castile Falls is a series of eleven natural falls with a vertical drop of 108 feet over 0.67 miles.

-Fishways were constructed in the late 1950s with Mitchell Act funds to provide anadromous access to approximately 33 miles of spring Chinook and 55 miles of steelhead habitat above the falls.
-Design flaws and improper maintenance contributed to the failure of the first attempt to provide passage over the falls.
-Plan view drawing depicts entire series of falls with fishways that were constructed (from 1960s) and original 3D design drawings from late ’50s-’60s show the attempt to bypass 3000’of rock for fish passage facilities.
-They consist of three different fishways, located between river miles 64.0 and 64.7.
-Falls Number 2, 3, and 6 were not considered fish blockages, so no correction was undertaken.
-The remaining falls, Number 1, 4, 5, 7, 8, 9, 10, and 11, all had improvements made.
+Fishways were constructed by Washington Dept. of Fisheries (WDF) in the early 1960s with Mitchell Act funds to provide anadromous access to approximately 33 miles of spring Chinook and 55 miles of steelhead habitat above the falls.
+Limitations in design understanding at the time and infrequent maintenance contributed to the failure of the first attempt to provide passage over the falls.
+A plan view drawing depicts the entire series of falls with fishways that were constructed (from 1960s), and an original 3D design drawing from the late ’50s-’60s shows the attempt to tunnel through 3000’ of rock for fish passage facilities.
+Due to poor geotechnical material encountered early in the tunneling, WDF was then forced to construct three different fishways, located between river miles 64.0 and 64.7.
+Falls Numbers 2, 3, and 6 were not considered fish barriers, so no "corrective blasting" was undertaken.
+The remaining falls, Numbers 1, 4, 5, 7, 8, 9, 10, and 11, were all altered.
+Castile Falls fishway

 Castile Falls Fishway #4/5 Drawings